 Career opportunities for those with an accounting degree can lead to various professional positions such as an auditor, tax accountant, forensic accountant, fraud examiner, FBI agent, financial analyst, consultant, compliance officer, chief financial officer, and chief executive officer.
 If you want to have your own business, you can start your own accounting firm.
 Whether you are just beginning your career or relaunching it, a degree in accounting from Hofstra will prepare you to excel in your chosen profession.

 Our faculty members will prepare you for your career.
-They actively publish research in journals and books, present findings at national conferences and seminars, and receive recognition through awards for their contributions to the field of accounting, taxation, and legal studies in business.
+They actively publish research in journals and books, present findings at national conferences and seminars, and receive recognition through awards for their contributions to the field of accounting.

 Accounting can lead to various career paths such as:

 - Certified Public Accountant

 - Chief Financial Officer

 - Cost Accountant